NXP/dpdk/README_nxp_dpaa.txt

    DPDK libraries, which are required for compiling DPDK examples and
    applications:

-     0. compile libxml2.a and libz.a or copy these two libraries from SDK release into a folder, such as usdpaa_lib; set env XML_LIBZ_PATH to this folder in the below standalone-dpaa
      1. export KERNEL_PATH=<path to LS1043 Linux kernel code>
-     2. export CROSS_COMPILE=/opt/gcc-linaro-aarch64-linux-gnu-4.9-2014.09_linux/bin/aarch64-linux-gnu-
+     2. export CROSS_COMPILE=/opt/gcc-linaro-4.9-2016.02-x86_64_aarch64-linux-gnu/bin/aarch64-linux-gnu-
      3. export OPENSSL_PATH=<path to OpenSSL library>
      4. source standalone-dpaa
      5. make install T=arm64-dpaa-linuxapp-gcc
+        - If installation is required in a specific directory, use following: make install T=arm64-dpaa-linuxapp-gcc DESTDIR=<Path to install dir>

 4. Steps for compiling the DPDK examples
 	The basic testpmd application is compiled by default.
 It should be available in build/app or install directory.
-     1. Before executing following step, all the steps mentioned in point no. "4." above must have been executed. export the RTE_TARGET export RTE_TARGET=arm64-dpaa-linuxapp-gcc
+     1. Before executing following step, all the steps mentioned in point no. "3." above must have been executed. export the RTE_TARGET export RTE_TARGET=arm64-dpaa-linuxapp-gcc
      2. compilation of KNI example